jesshill/Onish_lab/protocols/smFISH_and_smiFISH/smiFISH_protocol.md

+# smiFISH Protocol

-﻿Prepared by: Dylan Parker and Samuel Boyson on 20210302
+Prepared by: Dylan Parker and Samuel Boyson on 20210302

-Adapted by: Jessica Hill on 20231121
+Adapted by: Jessica Hill on 12-26-2023

-**smiFISH Protocol**
+---

-**NEEDED REAGENTS AND SOLUTIONS**
+## NEEDED REAGENTS AND SOLUTIONS**

 0\.44% Bleaching Solution** \*only need if embryo prepping sample and trying to image embryos.